-10 CONCLUSION
+10. CONCLUSION

-In this paper, we showed that the embedded sensors on wristworn wearable devices (i.e., smartwatches and fitness trackers) can be exploited to discriminate mm-level distances of the user's fine-grained hand movements during key-entry activities, exposing the user to a serious security breach.
-We presented a PIN-sequence inference framework to recover the user's secret key entries when the user accesses key-based security systems such as ATM keypads and regular keyboards.
+In this paper, we show that the embedded sensors on wrist-worn wearable devices (i.e., smartwatches and fitness trackers) can be exploited to discriminate mm-level distances of the user's fine-grained hand movements during key-entry activities, exposing the user to a serious security breach.
+We present a PIN-sequence inference framework to recover the user's secret key entries when the user accesses key-based security systems such as ATM keypads and regular keyboards.
 The implemented system does not require any training or contextual information, which makes it applicable in real world adversarial contexts.
-In particular, our system exploited the physics phenomenon and unique patterns of key entry activities from the sensor data and developed distance estimation and slope-based moving direction derivation schemes to capture the small hand movement between two consecutive keys.
-Our system further applied the Backward PIN-sequence Inference algorithm to reveal the user's complete PIN sequence, leveraging both the spatial and temporal constraints of the key entry to achieve a high success rate.
-Extensive experiments involving 20 volunteers on three different types of keypads over 13 months showed that our system can achieve 80 percent accuracy in revealing the user's PIN sequences with one try, and over a 90 percent success rate within three tries, while recovering the hand movement trajectory has a mean error as low as 6 mm.
-Such a technique kept a consistent performance in revealing long PIN sequences (e.g., 6-PIN sequences) and could still achieve a very high accuracy under very low sampling rate of embedded sensors(e.g., 25 Hz).
+In particular, our system exploits the physics phenomenon and unique patterns of key entry activities from the sensor data and develops distance estimation and slopebased moving direction derivation schemes to capture the small hand movement between two consecutive keys.
+Our system further applies the Backward PIN-sequence Inference Algorithm to reveal the user's complete PIN sequence, leveraging both the spatial and temporal constraints of the key entry to achieve a high success rate.
+Extensive experiments involving 20 volunteers on three different types of keypads over 11 months show that our system can achieve 80% accuracy in revealing the user's PIN sequences with one try, and over a 90% success rate within three tries, while recovering the hand movement trajectory has a mean error as low as 6mm.
+Our findings are an early and significant step to understand the possible security vulnerabilities of a wearable device's embedded sensors.
+Future countermeasures may aim at camouflaging the sensitive sensor data transmitted from wearables to host devices.
+For example, a wearable can inject a certain type of noise to the data so that the data cannot be used to derive fine-grained hand movements while still effective for fitness tracking purpose (i.e., activity recognition or step counts).
+Moreover, in the two attack models we discuss, more secure encryption schemes are necessary to protect the BLE communication, while accessing to sensor data should be regulated by the wearable or its host's operating system to avoid leakage.